 Algodones Distillery is a boutique distillery in the small town of Algodones, which has a population of fewer than 1,000.
 Algodones’ spirits are all small batch from a copper still with locally sourced ingredients.
 The selection is interesting and inherently New Mexico-influenced.
 Algodones Distillery offers tours of their facility and is just a short drive from Albuquerque.

 Location: 15 Calle Alfredo, Algodones

 Tumbleroot Brewery and Distillery has been a passion project for owners Jason Fitzpatrick and Jason Kirkman, as well as lead brewer Andrew Lane, since they opened their doors in 2018.
 Tumbleroot has an extensive line of beer, spirits, liqueurs, bitters, and canned cocktails.
 All their spirits are made with 100 percent organic ingredients and have received several awards.
 The Bisbee Court location has a small tasting room and is where production takes place.
 The Agua Fria Street location is full of energy and hosts events at which guests are sure to have an enjoyable time while sampling the cocktails and brews.

 Location: 32 Bisbee Ct. and 2791 Agua Fria St., Santa Fe

-Santa Fe Spirits was founded in 2010 by Colin Kegan and is the oldest distillery in New Mexico.
+Santa Fe Spirits was founded in 2010 by Colin Keegan and is the oldest distillery in New Mexico.
 Santa Fe Spirits is known statewide for exceptional quality and unique flavor profiles.
 With a tremendous staff and gorgeous tasting room, their range of spirits is superb.
 With the recent addition of Lead Distiller Natalie Dale, who previously worked for the Coppola winery and distillery, the future looks better than ever.

 Location: 7505 Mallard Way Suite 1, Santa Fe